Uniqueness of the multiplicative cyclotomic trace: Introduction

 Algebraic $K$-theory provides rich invariants of rings, schemes, and manifolds, encoding information reflecting arithmetic, geometry, and topology.
 The algebraic $K$-theory of a ring or scheme captures information about classical arithmetic invariants (e.g., the Picard and Brauer groups)~\cite{TT}; for a manifold $M$, the algebraic $K$-theory of $\Sigma^{\infty}_+ \Omega M$ (Waldhausen's $A$-theory) is closely related to stable pseudo-isotopy theory and $B\Diff(M)$, the classifying space of the space of diffeomorphisms of $M$~\cite{WaldA2}.
 These seemingly disparate examples are unified by the perspective that algebraic $K$-theory is a functor of {\em stable categories}; e.g., a suitable enhancement of the derived category of a scheme, or the category of modules over a ring spectrum.
 This viewpoint was initiated by Thomason-Trobaugh~\cite{TT}; see also~\cite{BGT}.

 For a commutative ring (or more generally a scheme) $R$, the derived category of $R$ possesses the additional structure of a symmetric monoidal tensor product.
-Similarly, the category of modules over an $E_\infty$-ring spectrum is symmetric monoidal.
-In this situation, the algebraic $K$-theory spectrum inherits the structure of a symmetric ring spectrum~\cite{BM5, ElmendorfMandell, MayPerm, Wald}.
-These results have been important both as a source of structured ring spectrum models for geometric spectra (e.g. topological $K$-theory) as well as a source of input to calculation of algebraic $K$-groups.
+Similarly, the category of modules over an $E_\infty$ ring spectrum is symmetric monoidal.
+In this situation, the algebraic $K$-theory spectrum inherits the structure of a $E_\infty$ ring spectrum~\cite{BM5, ElmendorfMandell, MayPerm, Wald}.
+These results have been important both as a source of structured ring spectrum models for geometric spectra (e.g., topological $K$-theory) as well as a source of input to calculation of algebraic $K$-groups.

-The main computational tool for understanding algebraic $K$-theory of rings is the cyclotomic trace map $K \to TC \to THH$ from algebraic $K$-theory to topological cyclic and Hochschild homology \cite{BokstedtHsiangMadsen}; this map can be regarded as a spectrum-level enhancement of the Dennis trace $K \to HC^{-} \to HH$, and the fiber of the map $K \to TC$ can often be understood \cite{DundasFib, McCarthyFib}.
-Multiplicative structures play an essential role in these calculations, as both $THH$ and $TC$ are commutative ring spectra when applied to commutative rings and the cyclotomic trace is compatible with this multiplicative structure (e.g., see \cite[\S 6]{GeisserHesselholt}).
-However, the existing constructions of the multiplicative cyclotomic trace in the literature are complicated, rather ad hoc, and apply only in the case of ordinary rings.
-Hence, it would be of major importance to have a general characterization of the multiplicative cyclotomic trace map in terms of a simple universal property.
-In this paper, making use of the theory of noncommutative motives, we resolve this problem: Roughly speaking, the multiplicative cyclotomic trace is the unique multiplicative natural transformation from algebraic $K$-theory to $THH$; see Theorem~\ref{cor:mainone}.
+The main computational tool for understanding algebraic $K$-theory of rings is the cyclotomic trace map $K \to TC \to THH$ from algebraic $K$-theory to topological cyclic and Hochschild homology \cite{BokstedtHsiangMadsen}; this map can be regarded as a spectrum-level enhancement of the Dennis trace $K \to HC^{-} \to HH$, and induces an equivalence between relative $K$-theory and relative $TC$~\cite{DundasFib, McCarthyFib} in many cases.
+Multiplicative structures play an essential role in these calculations, as both $THH$ and $TC$ are commutative ring spectra when applied to commutative rings and the cyclotomic trace is compatible with this multiplicative structure (e.g., see \cite[\S 1]{HesselholtMadsenwitt} and \cite[\S 6]{GeisserHesselholt}).

+However, the existing constructions of the multiplicative cyclotomic trace in the literature are very complicated and apply only in limited settings.
+Hence, it would be very useful to have a general characterization and construction of the multiplicative cyclotomic trace map in terms of a simple universal property.
+In this paper, making use of the theory of noncommutative motives, we resolve this problem: Roughly speaking, the multiplicative topological Dennis trace is the unique multiplicative natural transformation from algebraic $K$-theory to $THH$ (see Theorem~\ref{cor:mainone}), and the multiplicative cyclotomic trace is the unique lifting to $TC$ (see Theorem~\ref{cor:maintwo}).